UnlockGPU/UnlockGPU/index.md

 This reputation, echoed across forums and technical discussions, keeps many developers from even trying AMD for new AI projects.
 More examples and technical details are documented in the [Developer Priorities Document](/priorities/).

-Without credible, public, and sustained action, developers won't invest their time, contribute code, or build on AMD's platform.
+Without meaningful, transparent, and ongoing action, developers won't invest their time, contribute code, or build on AMD's platform.
 This credibility gap is the true bottleneck to AMD's success in AI and high-performance computing.

 ## Our Unique Approach: Shareholder Activism for Open Source